 “We know the physiological response takes four to six.
 We know training needs to elicit a certain response so the muscles get fatigued, they get shocked, they get stronger, and that’s what happens.
 We know that because that’s what science tells us.”

 “I don’t believe people are stupid, I just think they don’t know where to go.
 I don’t want to bullshit people… we don’t want to bullshit people.”

 Yet again, it is worth emphasising that training to obtain better physical aesthetics is a zen-like journey; in that your goal should not be to obtain better physical aesthetics in order to obtain better physical aesthetics.
 Instead, you should always prioritise function and tangible fitness first and foremost.

 “We’re talking about getting stronger so you can complete a task with the most amount of ease.
 Aesthetics have nothing to do with it because we know if you eat well, sleep well, and train right – aesthetics will just come.
 That’s just a byproduct of good training.”

-- “Consistency is the key.
+- “Consistency is key.
 We talk about shifting dirt, basically.
 Some days you’ll shift a lot.
 Some days you’ll shift a little.
 Some days it’s easy.
 Some days it’s hard.
 You want to make sure you shift a certain amount of dirt over a period of time.
 As opposed to going really hard for two weeks, and then letting it go.
 With consistency comes discipline as well.”

-- “The three indicators of mortality are grip strength, leg strength, and foot speed… Speed and strength training seem to be better for your ligaments, better for your tendons, your bone density, your overall health.
+- “The three indicators of mortality are grip strength, leg strength, and foot speed… Speed and strength training seems to be better for your ligaments, better for your tendons, your bone density, your overall health.
 If you can’t grip something – it doesn’t matter how strong you are.”